Hiring Process Overview

 Fairfax County Government's application/selection process includes the following steps.
 Please note that this list is not exhaustive and the steps are subject to change.

-A new job announcement is posted on the county's Current Job Openings webpage.
-This page is updated weekly, on Saturday.
+New job announcements are posted on the county's Current Job Openings page, which is updated each Saturday.